-If you’ve seen the Authority Rules report, you know about the benefits of developing yourself as a credible authority online.
+If you’ve seen our thoughts on authority, you know about the benefits of developing yourself as a credible authority online.
 Respect, trust, business success, traffic, links.
 All the good stuff we want.

 But there’s a downside.